tsnellgrove/dark_castle/castle_doc.md

 +++ Documentation +++

+What is Interactive Fiction?
+- IF / Text Adv
+- Zork
+- TADS
+- Frotz on iPad
+- Learn more at

 Program approach:
 - The coding style (for better or worse) is nearly 'anti-object-oriented'
 - Verbs are the central construct of the code